enzolutions/generator-marionette-drupal/README.md

 [Yeoman](http://yeoman.io) [MarionetteJS](http://marionettejs.com) + [Drupal](drupical.org) generator

+This generator create a HTML 5 application using a MVC pattern implemented with MarionetteJS and Backbone.Drupal for data model.

-This generator create a structured HTML 5 application generating modules using RequireJS, includes [Grunt](http://gruntjs.com) support to automate tasks and [Jasmine](jasmine.github.io) for Unit Test.
+Also the HTML 5 application includes [Grunt](http://gruntjs.com) support to automate tasks and [Jasmine](jasmine.github.io) for Unit Tests.

+All Models, Collections, Views, Regions, Actions (Route + Controller) and Forms as generated as **RequireJS** modules encapsulated enabling the option to reuse each concepts in different areas of your application.

 Compass is used to generate CSS using bootstrap-sass.

-The HTML 5 application is defined using a MVC pattern implemented with MarionetteJS and Backbone.Drupal for data model.

-Includes scaffolding commands to create templates, models, collections, views and layouts.

 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/enzolutions/generator-marionette-drupal?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)